How to Choose a Great Letting AgentWritten By PropertyLoop February 12, 2021

 How Will They Market Your Property?

 Will they put it on Rightmove and Zoopla?
 Do they have a list of possible tenants already?
 Will your property be advertised in the local newspaper?
-Make sure you know what exactly they’ll do for you.
+Clearly understand their marketing initiatives and how other agents could be more effective.